UT-HAI/giginsights/architecture.md

       Code, for more info on how Next App Router works look at: https://nextjs.org/docs/app
 - Prisma - for data schemas
-- PostgreSQL (Currently through Vercel, soon to change to Heroku)
+- PostgreSQL (Currently through Vercel, soon to change to whatever)
--
+- Blob storage (Currently through Vercel, also soon to change to whatever)
 - Google Cloud Engine for OAuth and NextAuth for OAuth on server side

 ## High level route division

+Because this App uses `next.js`, the route division is pretty straightforward.
+In general, there are API routes in the api folder, for submitting data.
+The rest of the pages are in their respective folder.
+There is a:

+- Authentication
+    - login
+    - register
+    - reset
+- calendar
+- home
+- maps
+- profile
+    - info
+    - survey

+## Authentication

+Authentication is done with NextAuth.js.
+The relevant variables to set are below in the environment variables.
+Passwords/Credential Tokens are stored in Postgres.

 ## Database